yshui/log-level-trace/src/2024-08-copy-core-dumps.md

 ### So where is it actually stored?

 A core dump file is actually just a normal ELF file.
 So the natural thing to do first is look at it with `readelf`.
-And I was excited to see this within the outputs:
+And I was excited to see this among the outputs:

 ```
   CORE                 0x0000331c       NT_FILE (mapped files)